Van Gogh immersive experience

-A Van Gogh immersive experience is any of a number of real-life or virtual reality (VR) exhibits of Vincent van Gogh's paintings.
-The for-profit events range across venues, organizers, and cities around the world, though the majority have been held in North America in 2021 and 2022.
+A number of real-life and virtual reality exhibits of Vincent van Gogh's paintings have been staged around the world since the 2000s.
+The for-profit events range across venues, organizers, and locations, though the majority have been held in North America in 2021 and 2022.
 The events are typically set up in large gallery spaces.
 Images or videos of the artist's works are projected onto walls, ceilings, and floors, sometimes accompanied by animations, narrations, music, or fragrances.

-The van Gogh immersive experiences have received varying degrees of criticism, including over ticket providers, confusion over similar event names, and over artistic licenses taken to van Gogh's paintings.
+The events have received varying degrees of criticism, including over ticket providers, confusion over similar event names, and over artistic licenses taken with van Gogh's paintings.